SimOgaard/SpetsDev/README.md

 ## Bugs that needs to be fixed:

+* Linux main_tex_st uv is different on water reflection. its mostly white and 1/6 of the top is correct
 * Sprite of equipment going through the air is visually interactable, when it shouldnt be
 * Någon del i pixel perfect scropt leder till förg fuckip när du klickar utanför, jag vet det för samma sak hände på Combitech Simulation
 * Wind map for current grass is not correct? https://discord.com/channels/695162838712582215/804311516282224711/921862951030386808